Deadline for the Department of Biological Sciences fall admission is January 1.

 Graduate Programs in Biological Sciences

 The Department of Biological Sciences has two graduate programs leading to an M.S. or Ph.D. degree in the Biological Sciences.
-Students interested in obtaining a Master of Science degree may select from two options: thesis and non-thesis, or two specializations (Human Anatomical Sciences, or Biology Teaching).
+Students interested in obtaining a Master of Science degree may select from two options: thesis and non-thesis, or two specializations (Human Anatomical Sciences).
 Students interested in obtaining a Ph.D. degree may apply to our doctoral program.

 Areas of Study